 5.07.02 Diamond Grinding

-Diamond grinding shall be by power-driven, self-propelled, and designed for grinding HMA.
+Diamond grinding shall be by power-driven, self-propelled, and designed for grinding HMA or concrete pavement, where applicable.
 It shall be equipped with a grinding head with at least 50 diamond blades per 300 mm of shaft.
-The grinding head shall be at least 0.9 m wide.
-The grinder shall be equipped with the capability to adjust the depth, slope and crossfall to remove HMA to the required profile and shall also include a slurry pick-up system.
+The grinding head shall be at least 1.2 m wide.
+The grinder shall be equipped with the capability to adjust the depth, slope and crossfall to remove HMA or concrete to the required profile and shall also include a slurry pick-up system.

 Diamond grinding shall not be used in any area of the surface course where that area: